What is a charter school?

 How are students selected for admission to the school?

-All students eligible to attend public school within our Geographic Boundary (Allen ISD, Carrollton-Farmers Branch ISD, Frisco ISD, Plano ISD, and Richardson ISD) may apply to be admitted to the school between January 10 - March 15 of each year.
+All students eligible to attend public school within our Geographic Boundary (Allen ISD, Aubrey ISD, Carrollton-Farmers Branch ISD, Celina ISD, Dallas ISD, Denton ISD, Frisco ISD, Garland ISD, Lewisville ISD, Little Elm ISD, McKinney ISD, Plano ISD, Prosper ISD, Richardson ISD, and Wylie ISD) may apply to be admitted to the school between January 10 - March 15 of each year.
 Application forms are available on our website.
 If we receive more applications than we have space available for at any grade level, all applicants for each oversubscribed grade level will be entered into a random lottery process to determine admission.
 Students must be 5 years old by September 1st in order to be admitted to Kindergarten.
 Students with a documented history of any criminal offense, juvenile court adjudication, or disciplinary problems under TEC Chapter 37, Subchapter A, resulting in suspension, expulsion, or removal to an alternative education program will not be admitted to the school, per the school's charter with the state of Texas.

 Will siblings receive preferential admission?